-Just Culture Procedure:
+Just Culture Procedure

-The DHCON supports a trusting environment that facilitates learning and encourages identification and reporting of errors with a focus on designing safe nursing practice.
-When a practice event (error, mistake, misunderstanding or system failure resulting in harm, potential harm, near miss, or adverse outcome) occurs, students, clinical/lab faculty, course coordinator and program director apply the "Just Culture" philosophy and principles and complete the Student Practice Event Evaluation Tool (SPEET).
-See Appendix K.
+The Davis and Henley College of Nursing supports a trusting environment that facilitates learning and encourages identification and reporting of errors with a focus on designing safe nursing practice.
+When a practice event (error, mistake, misunderstanding, or system failure resulting in harm, potential harm, near miss, or adverse outcome) occurs, students, clinical/lab faculty, course coordinator and program director apply the "Just Culture" philosophy and principles and complete the Student Practice Event Evaluation Tool (SPEET).